jlaumonier/mlsurvey/doc/projectmanagement.md

 * Version management : https://github.com/aebrahim/python-git-version ?
 * Document tests inside code
 * Bug : Remove warning during importlib in Utils
-* Invert parameters of assertions in tests
 * use a design pattern for persistence of mlsurvey.models
 * Reorganize workflow inheritance and attribute (e.g. config)
 * Doc website
 * Create generic factory
-* Fairness utils : make the calculation of conditional proba more robust (more test)l
+* Fairness utils : make the calculation of conditional proba more robust (more test)
 * Defining and validating a json schema for config files

 ## Current
-* Bug : Visualization workflow crash for more than 2 classes with algorithm with decision_boundary
+* Invert parameters of assertions in tests assertEqual (expected, actual)

 ## Done
 * Git repository : local